Replacing torsion springs are one of the most common services we provide, and most garage door spring replacement can be completed within 45 minutes.

 We also use garage door lubricant to lubricate hinges and rollers, the center bearing and end bearing plates, and everything that pivots and turns to keep the door moving smoothly and quietly.

-Entry Systems is known for our exceptional customer service.
-Our automatic gate and garage door company also offers general garage door repairs, garage door installation and we have new garage door remotes available.
+Entry Systems is known for its exceptional customer service.
+Our automatic gate and garage door company also offers service to the entire automatic gate and garage door system, including general garage door repairs, and garage door installation, and we have new garage door remotes available.